Learn how to use tulle ribbon for gifts. It is so pretty on presents and very inexpensive. This is perfect to use year round.

-One of my family’s holiday wrapping tip is using Tulle for ribbon on your Christmas presents.
-It is SO easy to use -even I can do it! 😉 Plus, it is very frugal.
-I attacked some of my presents and took a quick picture to show you guys how cute they look.
+One of my family’s holiday wrapping tips it to use tulle for ribbon on your Christmas presents.
+It is SO easy to use and anyone can do this.

 Seem too high?

 Well, I thought so too at first, but then I went and looked at ribbon prices.
 It was going to cost me the same price or more for the ordinary ribbon.

 The ribbon would have only lasted me this season, but the tulle will last me much longer.
 See… I only used about a ¼ of tulle this year.

 I also like to use tulle for Birthday presents and other holidays.
 These will definitely last me through the entire year and probably through Christmas next year.
 It is a lot of tulle.

 How to use tulle for ribbon for gifts:

 - You just tie it on.
 It is that simple.
 If you can tie a knot, then you can make your presents look great.